FireEater64/billytrend.github.io/about-me.md

 ---

-*2012 - Present* : BSc. in Computer Science at the University of St Andrews.
+*2012 - 2016* : BSc. in Computer Science at the University of St Andrews.

 *2007 - 2012* : Norwich School